Andrés Reisinger

-Andrés Reisinger is an Argentinian digital artist based in Barcelona, Spain.
-He is the founder of Reisinger Studio, a multidisciplinary design studio located in Barcelona.
+Andrés Reisinger is an Argentinian visual artist and designer based between Madrid and Barcelona, Spain.
+He is the founder of Reisinger Studio, a multidisciplinary design studio with locations in Madrid as well as Barcelona.
 Reisinger is widely known for industrial design, craft, interior design and conceptual art.

 Early life

 Reisinger was born in Buenos Aires, in 1990.
 Initially, he studied music at Conservatorio Nacional Superior de Música.
 Later he attended the Faculty of Architecture, Design and Urbanism, University of Buenos Aires where he studied graphic design.

 Career

 Reisinger began his professional career in 2011 as an art director at Plenty, an animation and motion graphic company based in Buenos Aires.
-In 2014, he co-founded Six N. Five, a multidisciplinary design studio situated in Buenos Aires.
+In 2014, together with Ezequiel Pini, he co-founded Six N. Five, a multidisciplinary design studio situated in Buenos Aires.
 Reisinger worked at Six N. Five for 4 years before founding Reisinger Studio in Barcelona, Spain, in 2018.

 Hortensia

 In 2018, Reisinger designed Hortensia, a virtual armchair covered in pink petals inspired by hydrangea flower.
 Reisinger posted the digitally rendered version of Hortensia on Instagram in July 2018, after which the design went viral globally and received coverage from major news outlets including Dezeen and Designboom.
 A physical version of Hortensia was later produced and exhibited at Montoya Gallery in 2018.
 In 2021, Moooi, a Dutch furniture company collaborated with Reisinger to mass produce the physical version of his Hortensia chair.